 501(c)(3) organizations can apply for grants from ZCDF to fund a new or ongoing project within the Denver metro area that is focused directly on improving the status and quality of life of Denver at-risk women.
 The Grant Funding Application is here.

-Of the total, $18,731 was given to the Zonta International Foundation for the following Zonta International programs:
+In addition, $17,371 was given to the Zonta Foundation for Women for the following Zonta International programs:

 Amelia Earhart Fellowships – $10,000 (one full scholarship)

 These fellowships are awarded annually to 30 women pursuing Ph.D./doctoral degrees in aerospace engineering and space sciences.
 The fellowship may be used at any university or college offering accredited post-graduate courses and degrees in these fields.
 Since the program’s inception in 1938, Zonta has awarded 1,603 Amelia Earhart Fellowships, totaling more than $10.3 million, to 1,174 women from 73 countries.